OpenClassrooms-Student-Center/alumnis/content/students/Thomas78.md

 # First name or full name
 name: Thomas
-date: Un certain jour sur une certaine planète à une certaine heure
+date: Un jour à une certaine heure quelque part sur cette planète

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.